MeeFoundation/my-signals-website/src/content/sections/spec.md

         lists:
           - type: "ul"
             items:
-              - "Each field adds entropy to the HTTP header which increases the fingerprinting surface area exposed to the network, thus increasing tracking and privacy risk."
+              - "Each signaltype adds its own type of field to the HTTP header.
+Doing so adds entropy to the header which increases the fingerprinting surface area exposed to the network, thereby increasing tracking and associated privacy risks."
               - "It broadcasts this information to all websites on every request and thus doesn't allow the person's agent (e.g. user agent (browser)) to make decisions about how to respond to website's requests for more detailed data."
               - "The header field approach only works for websites, not apps."
               - "The GPC field transmits one scalar value (in this case a single boolean) whereas other signals contain multiple parameters and more structure and complexity."